samsharman13/samsharman13.github.io/_pages/research.md

 ## Working Papers

-- Goidel, Spencer, Leon Kockaya, and Sam Sharman.
-"Priming Support for Government Restrictions and the Desire for State Surveillance."
 - Sharman, Sam.
-"Coup Risk and Autocratic Succession Rules." <a href="/files/SharmanAutocratic_wp.pdf" target="_blank">Manuscript</a>
+"Coup Risk and Autocratic Succession Rules: Evidence from Sub-Saharan Africa." <a href="/files/SharmanAutocratic_wp.pdf" target="_blank">Manuscript</a>
 - Sharman, Sam.
-"Autocratic Succession Rules and Access to Foreign Finance." <a href="/files/Sharman_Succession_Finance.pdf" target="_blank">Manuscript</a>
+"Autocratic Succession Rules and Access to Foreign Finance: An Analysis of Sovereign Bond Markets in Sub-Saharan Africa." <a href="/files/SharmanSuccessionFinance_wp.pdf" target="_blank">Manuscript</a>
+- Choi, Hongbi, and Sam Sharman.
+"The Conditional Importance of the Rule of Law for Foreign Direct Investment in Autocracies."
+- Goidel, Spencer, Leon Kockaya, and Sam Sharman.
+"Political Polarization and Citizen Support for State Surveillance: A Survey Experiment in the United States."

+For co-authored papers, please [email me](mailto:ssharman13@tamu.edu) or one of the other authors to access the current manuscript.

 ## In Progress

+- Sharman, Sam.
+"Succession Rules and the Survival of Autocratic Regimes."
 - Cheibub, Jos&#233; Antonio, Quan Li, and Sam Sharman.
 "Foreign Actors in Domestic Winning Coalitions."
-- Choi, Hongbi, and Sam Sharman.
-"The Conditional Importance of the Rule of Law for Foreign Direct Investment in Autocracies."
 - Kockaya, Leon, and Sam Sharman.
 "Announcing Fixed Exchange Rate Regimes: Why States Lie about Floating."
-- Sharman, Sam.
-"Succession Rules and the Survival of Autocratic Regimes."